EamonnCurran/Simple-Programs/CONTRIBUTING.md

 ### Report a bug for `foo` program

 * check that you issue is not alredy open or has not been already fixed
-* open an issue describing your issue with as much detail as possible and add `foo` program tag to it
+* open an issue and follow the issue template and then add `foo` program tag to it

 ### Add a new program